 - Lubricate liberally and regularly, be sure to wipe off excess lubricant to avoid the build-up of additional salt and sand

 - Wipe off any apparent build-up, never use solvents to clean your chain

 - Bicycles with multi-gear systems will require more frequent cleaning

 - Brush away snow and ice from your brakes and drivetrain after each ride

 - Wipe your bike down regularly to avoid any additional salt build-up

 The winter may add some wear and tear to your ride, but with proper maintenance, a bike can last many seasons of winter fun!

 Winter Cycling Resources

 We hope this inspires you to keep cycling through winter!
-If you would feel more comfortable trying it out with a mentor, consider downloading the GoManitoba app to find yourself a new winter cycling buddy.
+If you would feel more comfortable trying it out safely with a mentor, consider downloading the GoManitoba app to find yourself a new winter cycling buddy for tips and tricks.